 YES.
 USA TRACK & FIELD, the governing body of running events, amended the rule prohibiting headphones to allow them in non-championship events.

 How hilly is the course?

 The Olympic village of Lake Placid is in the beautiful Adirondack Mountains.
 The two loop out and back course is best described as moderate rolling, some flat, with a few steep hills.
-The most significant hills are near the ski jumps on Route 73 (once for the half marathon and twice for the full marathon) and leading up to the finish behind the Lake Placid High School (once for the half marathon and once for the full marathon).
-Each of these hills is approximately 3/10 of a mile long.
-Chuck Engles winning time of 2:34:39 from 2006 proves the course is reasonable and fair.
+The most significant hills are near the ski jumps on Route 73 (once for the half marathon and twice for the full marathon).
+The hill is approximately 3/10 of a mile long.
+The full marathon has an elevation gain of approximately 1,393 feet.
+Chuck Engle’s winning time of 2:34:39 from 2006 proves the course is reasonable and fair.